Rohan-dev-C/PID-Regulation-Verifier/README.md

 # Custom Configurations

-Environment variables can be set to customize the program, but all variables will be set in `config.py` otherwise.
+Environment variables can be set to customize the program, but all variables will be set in `run_pipeline.sh` otherwise.
 ```bash
 export PID_PATH=data/pid/diagram.pdf
 export SOP_PATH=data/sop/sop.docx